 A/B Test Sample Size Calculator

 Plan email A/B tests properly.
-Enter your baseline rate (open or click), the lift you want to detect, and your power + confidence levels - the calculator returns the minimum sample size per variant.
-The math is the standard two-proportion z-test, the same one used by Optimizely, VWO, and Evan Miller's calculator.
+Enter your baseline rate (open or click), the lift you want to detect (your MDE), and your statistical power + confidence interval levels - the calculator returns the minimum sample size per variant.
+The math is the standard two-sided test for two proportions.
 Free, no signup, instant.

 How the math works